zegl/kube-score/README.md

   type: NodePort
 ```

-### Enabling a optional test
+### Enabling an optional test

 Optional tests can be enabled in the whole run of the program, with the `--enable-optional-test` flag.

 A test can also be enabled on a per-object basis, by adding the annotation `kube-score/enable` to the object.
-The value should be a comma separated string of the [test IDs](README_CHECKS.md).
+The value should be a comma-separated string of the [test IDs](README_CHECKS.md).

 Example:

 Testing this object will enable the `container-seccomp-profile` test.
-Also multiple tests defined by `kube-score/ignore` are also ignored at the same.
+Also, multiple tests defined by `kube-score/ignore` are also ignored at the same.

 ```yaml
 apiVersion: apps/v1